By Dave Landry

 "Akrasia is the state of acting against your better judgment.
 It is when you do one thing even though you know you should do something else…….
 Akrasia is what prevents you from following through on what you set out to do."

-Society and false prophets (or more accurately "false profits") are your two of your biggest enemies when it comes to giving into the short-term temptations.
-The so-called microwave society and aforementioned get-rich-before-noon “gurus” support our propensity for time inconsistency.
+Society and false prophets (or more accurately "false profits") are two of your biggest enemies when it comes to giving in to the short-term temptations.
+The so-called microwave society and the aforementioned get-rich-before-noon “gurus” support our propensity for time inconsistency.
 Channeling Queen, “We want it all, and we want it now."
 I know I do!

 A few years back, a client emailed me to say that she "felt like Paul:”